ClementTsang/bottom/README.md

   work of many talented people.
 This application would be impossible without their work.
 I used to thank them all individually but the list got too large...

-- And of course, another round of thanks to all contributors and package maintainers!
+- And of course, another round of thanks to all the contributors and package maintainers!